turbot/steampipe-plugin-azure/docs/tables/azure_sql_server.md

   security -> 'properties' ->> 'state' = 'Disabled';
 ```

-### List of server for which Threat Detection types is set to All
+### List of servers that have Advanced Threat Protection types set to All

 ```sql
 select